Deep-sea mining: beyond the headlines

 But on the other hand, the point made by NGOs that we don't necessarily need to mine the deep sea to meet the demand for those metals is also correct: we could meet the demand for copper and the other metals just through increased mining on land.

-In the case of copper, the prediction that "we need as much copper between now and 2050 as we've mined so far in human history" perhaps sounds scary, but meeting that copper demand would involve the equivalent of opening one new large copper mine every year for the next 15 years (which is potentially feasible).
+In the case of copper, the prediction that "we need as much copper between now and 2050 as we've mined so far in human history" sounds daunting, but meeting that copper demand would involve the equivalent of opening one new large copper mine every year for the next 15 years (which is potentially feasible).

 New mines on land don't just instantly spring into existence, however - the average time from discovery of a new copper deposit to mining it is around 23 years.
 But to get what we need to limit warming to 2 degrees C (not 1.5), we could potentially accelerate mining of all the currently known copper deposits on land.